contatofabiofg/secret-friend/README.md

 ![Novo Projeto](https://user-images.githubusercontent.com/84576249/201650571-6f9481a5-9cf6-4d8f-8e94-3ca9532d8a1c.png)

 Hello!
 In this repo am I registring the code from this Secret Santa app.
-I call this "Secret Friend" becouse, in Brazil, we call "Amigo Secreto".
+I call this "Secret Friend" because, in Brazil, we call "Amigo Secreto".
 Made with Vite, Vue.js and Firebase to host the data.

 ## 🔨 Funcionalities

-- Firebase Authentication (Google, Facebook anda E-mail)
+- Firebase Authentication (Google, Facebook and E-mail)
 - FireStore to host the data

 ## ✔️ Technologies